Cut and fill volume in AutoCAD or BricsCAD 1.4

-LT_SCALE adds new commands in AutoCAD, useful for any designers:
+Cut and fill volume (formerly called LT_SCALE) adds new commands in AutoCAD or BricsCAD, useful for any designers:

 - LSC: multiplies with a number the scale of ‘Linetype’ for the selected entities,